 - Review the Company’s tax strategy, the status of any material tax audits and proceedings and any other material tax matters.

-- Approve and periodically review, at least on an annual basis or more often in the event of a change in Company strategy or the use by the Company of additional types of swaps transactions, (i) the Company’s current and prospective hedging strategy and use of swaps by the Company and its subsidiaries, and (ii) the Company’s hedging policies and procedures, including the Company’s policies for the use of the end-user exception promulgated under the Dodd-Frank Act and the Company’s decision to clear or not to clear swaps transactions.
+- Should the Company consider the use of certain swaps and other derivatives transactions subject to the end-user exception promulgated under the Dodd-Frank Act, approve and periodically review, at least on an annual basis or more often in the event of a change in Company strategy, (i) decisions by the Company and its subsidiaries to enter into such swaps and other derivatives transactions, and (ii) the Company’s overall hedging strategy and any policies and procedures governing the use of swaps, including the Company’s decision to clear or not to clear swaps transactions.

 - Periodically review, discuss and assess the Committee’s own performance, including a review of its compliance with this Charter, and report its findings to the Board.